ss7m/paleofetch/README.md

 Take note of the trailing comma and backslash.
 The first piece, `"NAME: "`, sets what paleofetch prints before printing the information; this usually tells you what bit of information is being shown.
+Note that the name entry should be unique for entries which are to be cached.
 The second piece, `getter_function`, sets which function paleofetch will call display.
 Current available getter functions are

 * `get_title`: prints `host@user` like in a bash prompt.
 Host and user will be printed in color.